CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/ms-900-blank.png)

-1. Add a page name in the title area.
+1. Add a page name as **Sales** in the title area.
 You can customize the title area with an image, a choice of four layouts, text above the title, the ability to change the displayed author, and you can show or hide the published date.

-1. Select **Edit web part** icon from here you can select the layout of your choice, Set alignment, Add text above the title.
+1. Select **Edit web part (1)** icon from here you can select the **layout (2)** of your choice, Set **alignment (3)**, Add text above the title.

     ![](Images/ms-900-sales.png)